Wayanad Jeerakasala rice

 Wayanad Jeerakasala rice is a variety of traditional, non-basmati, medium-grained aromatic rice with golden yellow colour, mainly grown in the Indian state of Kerala.
 It is a common and widely cultivated crop in Wayanad district.
 The other variety from the same region, Wayanad Gandhakasala rice, is known for its sandalwood-like flavor, while Wayanad Jeerakasala rice resembles cumin seeds in both appearance and taste.

 Under its Geographical Indication tag, it is referred to as "Wayanad Jeerakasala Rice".

 Name

-Wayanad Jeerakasala rice is a prized crop in Waynad and so named after the location.
-"Jeera" means cumin while "Kasala" means seed in the local state language of Malayalam.
+Wayanad Jeerakasala rice is a prized crop in Wayanad and so named after the location.
+"Jeeraka(m)" means cumin and the Jeerakasala is a place or a room where Jeerakam is processed.

 Description

 List of characteristics and facts about Wayanad Jeerakasala Rice: